-- ❖ The survey is ideally given twice a year, approximately 6 months apart. - Preferably once between Jan. and June & once between July and Dec. - Inform MDT members about the surveys ahead of time. - Focus on the importance of their feedback - Emphasize that you plan to share results with them (and actually do this!) - Email is the most efficient way to collect surveys from team members. - Increases the scope of people who will be able to participate - Eliminates the need for manual entry of responses from paper surveys - ❖ Give a deadline for completing the survey 2 to 3 weeks works well for most teams
+- ❖ The survey is ideally given twice a year, approximately 6 months apart. - ❖ Inform MDT members about the surveys ahead of time. - Focus on the importance of their feedback - Emphasize that you plan to share results with them (and actually do this!) - Email is the most efficient way to collect surveys from team members. - Increases the scope of people who will be able to participate - Eliminates the need for manual entry of responses from paper surveys - ❖ Give a deadline for completing the survey 2 to 3 weeks works well for most teams - ❖ Send a reminder before the deadline thank those who already participated.